Advice and Tips for Planning Your Boundary Waters Canoe Trip

 Specialized canoeing and camping gear tailored to the Boundary Waters is what you’ll find in our outfitting shop.
 When outfitting with us, you’ll use the same equipment used by the most trail-savvy wilderness travelers of our area.
 And we provide plenty of optional creature comforts to enhance your trip.

 Complete Outfitting Package.
 Our Complete Outfitting Package is the simplest way to ensure you have everything you need for your adventure.
-We provide the quality ultra-light Kevlar canoes, camping gear, and delicious camp food for your successful trip.
-We'll provide expert trip planning assistance and show you how to use all the gear.
+We provide the quality ultralight canoes, specialized camping equipment, and delicious camp food for your successful trip.
+We’ll provide expert trip planning assistance and show you how to use all the gear.
 Click here for more info.

 Partial Outfitting Package.
 Partial Outfitting Packages are a good option if you already have some of your own gear.
-You can select a Kevlar Canoe and Deluxe Food Package, Kevlar Canoe and Camping Equipment Package, a Deluxe Food Package, and an add-on Fishing Pole Package.
+You can select an Ultralight Canoe and Deluxe Food Package, Ultralight Canoe and Camping Equipment Package, or a Deluxe Food Package.

 Individual Canoe Rentals and Camping Equipment Rentals.
 Already have your own gear?
 Just need to rent a canoe or a few things.
 Click here for our canoe and gear rentals.

-8) Complete our Routing Form and receive custom route options
+8) Complete a Trip Routing Form and receive custom route options

-9) Pick an entry point and route that fits your interests and have us reserve your required entry permit
+9) Pick an entry point and route that fits your interests, request a reservation, and reserve your required entry permit

 10) Reserve your lodging for before and/or after your canoe trip